bootcoder/tipsNtricks/README.md

 - Ask for help.
 - When installing something, check for a homebrew formula as your first option.

+## Software

+### General Stuff
+Everything in this section should be taken with a grain of salt.

+__DO NOT__ go and install everything you see here.
+Look over, file away, take what works and leave the rest.

 ### Chrome Extensions
 [Recomendations](https://github.com/bootcoder/htc_dev_settings/blob/master/chrome_extensions.md)